Cracko298/ISZ2-Dedicated-Server-Files/README.md

 # ISZ2-Dedicated-Server-Files
-ISZ2 Custom Server Files.
-Includes a new and improved Save-System that attempts to recreate the old ISZ-2016 System.
+- ISZ2 Custom Server Files.
+Allows users to customize their server to their liking.